Asbestos Textile Cloths & Textile Garments

 Other forms of compensation available to those with mesothelioma include VA claims, treatment and travel grants, workers’ compensation and Social Security Disability.

 Abatement of asbestos cloth, fabric and textiles is dangerous because of how friable these products become with age and damage.
-Asbestos textiles used in commercial and industrial settings is dangerous to handle because these products contained more than 75% asbestos.
+Asbestos textiles used in commercial and industrial settings is dangerous to handle.
+These products contained more than 75% asbestos.
 A licensed asbestos abatement professional should always be hired to remove asbestos textiles.

-Abatement of consumer goods, such as oven mitts and dish towels, may safely be performed with proper personal protective equipment and by following local regulations involving disposal of asbestos materials.
-Make sure to use disposable gloves, goggles and clothing and wear a high-efficiency particulate air filter when handling any asbestos-containing product.
+Abatement of consumer goods, such as oven mitts and dish towels, may safely be performed.
+Use personal protective equipment and follow local regulations for disposal of asbestos materials.
+Make sure to use disposable gloves, goggles and clothing.
+Wear a high-efficiency particulate air filter when handling any asbestos-containing product.
 Follow local regulations on proper disposal of asbestos at designated landfills.

 The use of asbestos in manufacturing cloth and garments declined because the mineral causes cancer.
 Today, many different heat-resistant materials are used in the manufacturing of textiles and protective garments.